PaddingFlow: Improving Normalizing Flows with Padding-Dimensional Noise

 \subsection{Conditional Density Estimation}

 Inverse Kinematics (IK) is to map the work space to the robot's joint space.
 IK is an important prior task for many tasks in robotics, such as motion planning.
 IK solvers are required to return a set of IK solutions that covers the universal set of solutions, as shown in Fig. \ref{fig.ik-solutions}, in case of no feasible path or only suboptimal paths.
 Due to such a feature, efficient sampling of normalizing flows is suitable for IK.
 In this section, we choose two metrics in robotics for evaluating IK solutions, including position error, and angular error.
-Furthermore, SoftFlow and PaddingFlow are based on the same model of GLOW.
+As for two other metrics mentioned in Fig. \ref{fig.nll} which are joint limits exceeded rate and self-colliding rate, due to the feature of IK abovementioned, they are just the complement of position error and angular error.
+Furthermore, both SoftFlow and PaddingFlow provide no improvement to joint limits exceeded rate and self-colliding rate.
+Thus, such two metrics are not used in this section.
+In IK experiments, SoftFlow and PaddingFlow are based on the same model of GLOW.
 The architecture of GLOW follows models used in experiments of Panda manipulator in \cite{ikflow}.
 PaddingFlow noise in IK experiments is only padding-dimensional noise.
 The hyperparameters of padding-dimensional noise $p$, and $b$ are set to 1, and 2 respectively.
 The variance of SoftFlow noise is sampled from $U(0,0.001)$.
-As shown in Table \ref{tab.ik}, PaddingFlow performs better than both GLOW and SoftFlow on the position error and angular error.
+As shown in Tab. \ref{tab.ik}, PaddingFlow performs better than both GLOW and SoftFlow on the position error and angular error.